-Don’t log into personal accounts from public workstations, and be sure to password-protect personal computers, tablets and phones.
+Don’t log in to personal accounts from public workstations, and be sure to password-protect personal computers, tablets, and phones.
 This makes it easier for identity thieves to access email and other personal accounts, which could lead to misuse of an account or stolen information to create a fraudulent account.

 Scenario #3: Tossing mail without shredding it first

-Invoices, letters, loan or credit offers and other mail can put personal information at risk.
+Invoices, letters, loan or credit offers, and other mail can put personal information at risk.

-Mail theft and dumpster diving continues to pose an identity threat., Be sure to shred documents containing sensitive data (name, address, account numbers, Social Security number, etc.) before throwing unwanted mail in the trash.
+Mail theft and dumpster diving continue to pose an identity threat., Be sure to shred documents containing sensitive data (name, address, account numbers, Social Security number, etc.) before throwing unwanted mail in the trash.
 A cross-shredder is best.

-Scenario #4: Using unsecure Wi-Fi
+Scenario #4: Using unsecured Wi-Fi

 Internet access is so readily available, it’s easy to take it for granted.
 You may not even realize how many Wi-Fi networks you encounter in a given day.
 Some are secure, while others are not.
 As you go about your day, you could pass through dozens of Wi-Fi networks.